The Grove Resort may be one of Orlando's best kept secrets. Located just 5 minutes…

 When you purchase a home as a second residence, whether you occupy it intermittently or rent it out for other vacationers for short periods, you need to insure it for these purposes.
 A typical homeowners policy won’t cover homes used in this way, which is why you need a different type of insurance.
 Not all carriers will offer this protection, so it’s important to find an insurer who will.

 A short-term rental policy accounts for a second home that is rented out in short stints or not continually occupied by its owner.
-This insurance accounts for liability in the case of an accident by a renter, a break-in when the home is not occupied, and other items that specifically apply to a vacation home.
+This insurance for renters accounts for liability in the case of an accident by a renter, a break-in when the home is not occupied, and other items that specifically apply to a vacation home.
 Since the owner is often in another state or country, short-term rental insurance for your Arizona property offers a sense of protection when you’re away.

 When you insure a second home, there are different considerations than when covering a primary residence.
 Location is a big factor as is the type of dwelling.
 Single family homes as well as condos require insurance though not at the same amounts.
 A condo will likely have partial coverage from the condo association since it is a dwelling of shared walls.